In this article:

 By assessing these factors insurers can establish the level of risk involved with offering you cover and your premium will be set accordingly.

-Comparing quotes can allow you to find an affordable deal for your personal circumstances.
+Comparing quotes can help you to find the right policy to suit your personal circumstances.

-Using our award-winning service you can compare quotes from leading UK providers and specialist insurers to find our best deals.
+Using our award-winning service you can compare quotes from leading UK providers to find our best deals.

-Specialist life insurance through Reassured starts from £15 per month » .
+Specialist life insurance through Reassured starts from £15 per month » (subject to your individual circumstances).

 Can you be denied life insurance for epilepsy?

-It’s possible for insurers to decline an application.
-However, it’s unlikely to be declined simply due to epilepsy.
+It’s possible for insurers to decline an application due to epilepsy.

 If multiple high-risk factors are identified (such as being at an older age, drinking alcohol or smoking in excess or having a risky occupation/hobby), this could lead to an application being denied.